 To promote extensive stakeholder inclusion, transcripts and webcasts from all of the sessions were made instantly available throughout the meeting.
 In the coming days, workshop reports and summaries of all the sessions will also be published on the IGF's website.
-To complement these outputs, the Geneva Internet Platform3, in cooperation with the IGF Secretariat, the Internet Society (ISOC), Internet Corporation for Assigned Names and Numbers (ICANN) and the DiploFoundation, delivered detailed and immensely useful reporting from all sessions.
+To complement these outputs, the Geneva Internet Platform, in cooperation with the IGF Secretariat, the Internet Society (ISOC), Internet Corporation for Assigned Names and Numbers (ICANN) and the DiploFoundation, delivered detailed and immensely useful reporting from all sessions.
 These summaries were published online as well as in daily printed newspapers distributed at the venue for delegates onsite.
 Providing even further opportunity to participate and enhance institutional memory of the dialogue that took place, all sessions were also live streamed, and session videos were instantly uploaded for online viewing.
-IGF social media channels such as Twitter #IGF2016 and Facebook were also particularly active during the busy week, and facilitated additional platforms for dialogue.
-Elon University's Imagining the Internet Center conducted interviews at IGF to gather opinions about Internet evolution and issues, inform policy and create a historic record.
-Videos of all Elon University interviews are available.
-Daily video highlight films and UN press releases were furthermore produced and made instantly available to the global media to extend the IGF's outreach.
+IGF social media channels such as Twitter#IGF2016 and Facebook were also particularly active during the busy week, and facilitated additional platforms for dialogue.
+Daily videohighlight films and UN press releases were furthermore produced and made instantly available to the global media to extend the IGF's outreach.